KaiCYu/Front-end-Developer-Interview-Questions/questions/html.md

 Browser
 - It tells the browser how to render the page in standards-compliant mode.
+- The only purpose of DOCTYPE is to active full standards mode.
+- If you serve the page as XHTML using application/xhtml+xml MIME type in the Content-Type HTTP header, you do not need DOCTYPE to enable standards mode, as they such documents always use full standards mode.

 If no DOCTYPE declaration or incorrect:
 - Cannot use HTML validator as it requires a DOCTYPE declaration.